videogorillas/vgplayer-api/Player.md

 Supported event types:
 - `fullscreen` player enters/exits full screen mode.
 Boolean status is passed to the handler.
 - `timeupdate` playback position changes. `TimeSample` object is passed to the handler.
+- `load` player is ready, media is loaded.

 #### Arguments
 1. `type` *(String)*: event type